kwonus/Quelle/AVX-Search-Tokens.md

 Consider these two examples of Quelle statements (first CONTROL; then SEARCH):

-search.domain = wall street journal
+search.domain = AV Bible

-"Kamala Harris"
+"Moses"

 Notice that both statements above are single actions.
 We should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
 To combine the previous two actions into one compound statement, issue this command:

-"Kamala Harris" ; search.domain=wall street journal
+"Moses" ; search.domain=AV Bible

 ### V. Deep Dive into Quelle SEARCH actions

 Consider this proximity search where the search using Quelle syntax:

-*domain=wall street journal ; Harris Biden*
+*domain=old testament ; Moses*

 Quelle syntax can alter the span by also supplying an additional CONTROL action:

-*domain=wall street journal ; span=8 ; Harris Biden*
+*domain=old testament ; Moses*

 The statement above has two CONTROL actions and one SEARCH action

-Next, consider a search to find Biden and (Kamala or Harris):
+Next, consider a search to find Moses or Aaron:

-*Biden Kamala|Harris*
+*Moses|Aaron*

 The order in which the search terms are provided is insignificant.
 Additionally, the type-case is insignificant.

 Of course, there are times when word order is significant.
 Accordingly, searching for explicit strings can be accomplished using double-quotes as follows:

-*"Biden said ...
-Harris"*
+*"Moses said ...
+Aaron"*

 These constructs can even be combined.
 For example:

-*"Biden said ...
-Kamala|Harris"*
+*"Moses said ...
+Aaron|Miriam"*

 The search criteria above is equivalent to this search:

-*"Biden said ...
-Kamala" + "Biden said ...
-Harris"*
+*"Moses said ...
+Aaron" + "Moses said ...
+Miriam"*

-In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between "said" and "Kamala".
-Likewise, it allows words to appear between "said" and "Harris".
+In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between "said" and "Aaron".
+Likewise, it allows words to appear between "said" and "Miriam".

-Of course, translating the commands into actual search results might not be trivial for the application developer.
-Still, the Vanilla Quelle parser and the PEG grammar are freely available, allowing the developer to just leverage the parse and focus on delivering search results.

 Quelle is designed to be intuitive.
 It provides the ability to invoke Boolean logic on how term matching should be performed.
 As we saw above, the pipe symbol ( | ) can be used to invoke an OR condition [Boolean multiplication upon the terms that compose a search expression].

 The ampersand symbol can similarly be used to represent AND conditions upon terms.
-If we were searching for how a baseball archive, we might issue this command:
+Perhaps there are instances of "run" being used as a noun; we might issue this command:

-"Babe Ruth ... home run&/noun/"
+"run&/noun/"

 If the corpus is marked for part-of-speech, this search would return only matching phrases where the word run was labelled as a noun.

 Of course, part-of-speech expressions can also be used independent of the an AND condition, as follows:

-span = 6 ; "/noun/ ... home run"
+span = 6 ; "/noun/ ... home"

-This would find phrases where a noun appeared within a span of six words and preceded "home run"
+This would find phrases where a noun appeared within a span of six words, preceding the word "home"

 **Another SEARCH Example:**

-Consider a query for all passages that contain a word beginning with pres, followed by Bush, but filter out phrases containing H W Bush.
+Consider a query for all passages that contain a word beginning with lord, but filter out phrases containing lordship.

-*span = 15 ; "Pres*\* ...
-Bush" -- "H W Bush"*
+*span = 15 ; "Lord\* -- Lordship

-*(this could be read as: find all references to a wildcard Pres [e.g. Pres. or President] Bush, but filter out [i.e. subtract] phrases that also contain "HW Bush"*

 ### VI.
 Displaying Results